casper-network/ceps/text/0015-gas-payments.md

 possible to add it later as an enhancement.

 ### Royalty Fee
-Another idea that was considered was Royaliry Fee for smart contract owner.
+Another idea that was considered was Royalty Fee for smart contract owner.
 As an user Alice would have to pay an additional fee for using a contract, that would go to the contract owner.

 This feature is easy to implement on the smart contract layer inside the contract,